“We don’t realize that we as individual human beings on this planet have the power.”

 In October 2010, Alex and friends organized a seven-day paddle down the lower Fraser River with 100 people in 10 Voyageur canoes.
 This time, rather than simply stating that they wanted fish farms out of the region, they “put a very fine point on it.”
 The Cohen Inquiry was getting underway to investigate the decline of sockeye salmon in the Fraser River; Alex and the canoeists planned to arrive in Vancouver on the Inquiry’s opening day to request that all fish farmers be required to submit their disease records.

-“The paddle was really an incredible event,” says Alex. “(As with the walk), I was surrounded by the best of humanity.”
+“The paddle was really an incredible event,” she says. “(As with the walk), I was surrounded by the best of humanity.”
 It became a largely First Nations event, with Aboriginal communities offering band halls as sleeping areas and welcoming the paddlers with drum ceremonies and full regalia.
 In spite of the chilly October weather, “everyone was just so deeply happy to be part of something like this.”

 When they arrived at the courthouse on a very rainy October 25, Alex and two chiefs entered the building carrying a soaking elk hide full of signatures in support of “releasing the salmon farm disease records to find out if farm diseases were killing the Fraser sockeye.”
 They stood at the front of the courtroom for 15 minutes, shivering and dripping, until Justice Cohen finally acknowledged them.
 The three simply nodded silently and left, but they got their message across.
 Justice Cohen agreed to their request.

 In the end, close to one million documents were submitted to the Inquiry on a range of issues.
 As a participant in the process, Alex has full access to the files and has been diligently reading through them as quickly as she can.
 Her current goal is to prepare a report for the aquaculture portion of the Cohen Inquiry, which is fast approaching in August 2011.
-“My hope is that we can change DFO and make it so that the department responds to the biology of the situation, rather than the policy,” says Alex.
+“My hope is that we can change DFO and make it so that the department responds to the biology of the situation, rather than the policy,” she says.
 It’s a slim hope, she admits, but having the odds stacked against her isn’t something that’s ever stopped her from doing all she can for something she believes in.

 There’s no place like home